Has the DUA asked you to return money they paid you?, MassLegalHelp, 2020.

 What to do if you’ve become unemployed in Massachusetts, Mass.
-Department of Unemployment Assistance
+Dept. of Unemployment Assistance.

 Explains what you need to do and when, including information about special COVID programs.

-MGL c.
-149 § 52C Personnel records; review by employee; corrections; penalty.
-Access to employee personnel file for unemployment insurance purposes: often the documents of most value are the employee’s attendance records, evaluations and warnings and other records, of disciplinary action or of any reasons the employer has given for termination.
+Access to employee personnel file for unemployment insurance purposes.
+Often the documents of most value are the employee’s attendance records, evaluations and warnings and other records, of disciplinary action or of any reasons the employer has given for termination.

 Selected case law